-Fusion's approach is to empower communities and to foster deliberative democracy across our society.
+Fusion's approach is to give communities more say, through deliberative democracy across our society.

-That's who can change the future − voters who want what's best for Australia, and are prepared to take action.
+That's who can change the future: voters who want what's best for Australia and are ready to act.

 We will only use this information to send you newsletters and campaign updates.